ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/4-Prepare-LLaMA-models.md

     # Enter the URL and desired model
     ```

-5. Export model and generate `.pte` file
+5. Export model and generate `.pte` file:

     Run the Python command to export the model: